My diversity of field sites

 July 2019 - August 2019

 I had the opportunity to spend a month in Hermanus, South Africa as an intern with the South African Shark Conservancy.
-I learned so much about working in marine systems and with catsharks and shysharks.
-I analyzed BRUV (baited remote underwater videos), measured and tagged sharks as well as learned many shark surveying techniques.
+I had my first hands-on experience working in marine systems and with catsharks and shysharks.
+I analyzed BRUV (baited remote underwater videos), measured and tagged sharks, and learned many shark surveying techniques.
 I also had the opportunity to further develop my skills as a team leader and scientific research skills.
+I had an amazing experience working with SASC and if you are interested in getting some experience working with sharks and developing your professional skills, check out their programs.

 May 2018 - July 2019